alexfernandez/avis-telemetry/docs/api.md

 **Note**:
 The API will reject configurations if they are sent more often than once per second.
-There is currently a size limitation of 8 KB per configuration, which can be modified without notice.
+There is currently a size limitation of 1024 bytes per configuration, which can be modified without notice.

 ### Retrieve configuration: `GET /devices/:device/config`